Flashlights

 • No pressure switch available

-2- Olight Warrior 3 Tactical Flashlight
+2- Olight Warrior 3/3s/3s Tactical Flashlight (and Olight Warrior 3s-AX1 mod)

-Here's the flashlight I have been using non stop since April 2022.
+Here's the flashlight I have been using non-stop since April 2022.
 I use it with custom made dimmers, as demonstrated here: https://youtu.be/wKGs-Y0pr4M

 Specs: 2300 lumens